Committee details

 The Cabinet will be supported by the following Policy Advisors:

-Policy Advisor for Environment – Councillor Sandra Barnes
+Policy Advisor for Environmental Services (Operations) – Vacant.

 Policy Advisors will not hold delegated responsibility but will support their respective Cabinet member on development and progression of specific Gedling Plan actions as appropriate.
 The precise focus for the work of each Policy Advisor will be agreed by the Leader, Deputy Leader and relevant Cabinet member in discussion with the Policy Advisor.